Steve Kolbe

 Steve Kolbe is an American sportscaster who has ties to the Pittsburgh Penguins and the play-by-play announcer for Minor League Baseball's Jacksonville Suns of the Double-A Southern League.
-From 1998–99 NHL season to the 2010–11 NHL season he was the radio play-by-play announcer for the Washington Capitals.
+From the 1998–99 NHL season to the 2010–11 NHL season he was the radio play-by-play announcer for the Washington Capitals.

 Early life

 Steve Kolbe was born in 1967 in Baltimore, Maryland.
 He moved to Yale Heights, near Catonsville, Maryland, and went to Mount St. Joseph High School in the early 1980s.
 He played on the school football team but they didn't have a hockey team so he joined a private team, the Baltimore Stars, where he was a goalie.

 Kolbe attended college at Michigan State University where he majored in telecommunications before graduating in 1989.
 His first broadcasting job was for Michigan State's campus radio.
 In 1992 he then got a job with a new sports talk radio station in Washington, D.C. — WTEM.